-The original preferred habitat of the Lumholtz Tree Kangaroo was coastal lowland rainforest.
-However, it is now more common at higher altitudes above 300 m due to clearing of lowland habitat.
+The original preferred habitat of the Lumholtz Tree Kangaroo was the coastal lowland rainforest.
+However, it is now more common at higher altitudes above 300 m due to the clearing of lowland habitats.

-Following mating there is a gestation period of 42 – 48 days which is the longest known gestation of any marsupial.
+Following mating, there is a gestation period of 42 – 48 days which is the longest known gestation of any marsupial.
 The female gives birth to a single joey which attaches to a teat in the pouch (the teat becomes enlarged prior to birth).
 The joey lives in the pouch of its mother and doesn’t start coming out until the age of about 250 days.

 树袋鼠 | ラムホルツのツリーカンガルー | 럼홀츠트리 캥거루